waynegramlich/Fab/docs/FabGeometries.md

 * *Query* (Fab_Query): The CadQuery Workplane wrapper to use.
 * *_GeometryGroup*: (App.DocumentObjectGroup):
   The FreeCAD group to store FreeCAD Geometry objects into.
-  This field needs to be set prior to use with set_geometry_group() method.
+  This field needs to be set prior to use with setGeometryGroup() method.

 ### <a name="fabgeometries----copy"></a>10.1 `Fab_GeometryContext.`copy():